Real Madrid news: Gareth Bale's agent brands Zinedine Zidane 'a disgrace' over exit talk | Goal.com

 "If and when Gareth goes it will be because it is in the best interest of Gareth and nothing to do with Zidane pushing."

-Zidane's desire to move Bale out of the club is nothing new but it does seem somewhat unusual given the Welshman's contributions to Madrid's unprecedented period of European success.
+Zidane's apparent desire to move Bale out of the club, the Welshman's contributions to Madrid's unprecedented period of European success, has been widely reported.

 He scored decisive goals in two Champions League finals as Madrid won four out of five tournaments between 2014 and 2018, as well as a stunning winner in the 2014 Copa del Rey final - the last time Madrid won that competition.